MadBomber/aia/README.md

   - `ruby`/`rb`: Execute Ruby code
   - `config`/`cfg`: Display or update configuration
   - `include`/`inc`: Include file content
+  - `next`: Specify the next prompt ID in a sequence
+  - `pipeline`: Specify a pipeline of prompt IDs to process
+  - `clear`: Clear the context (handy in a chat session)
   - `help`: Show available directives